yongtao-wang/collab-todo/services/collab/README.md

 ### Write Worker

 Currently, each flask node will start its own async write worker, which is unnecessary.
-This service can be refactored into a standalone message queue application, e.g. Kafka producer and consumer.
+This service can be refactored into a standalone message queue application, e.g. Kafka producer and consumer, or Redis Stream.

 To avoid missing writes, this message queue needs to establish a dead letter queue for retries.